 “I consider racism to be somewhat of a mental illness,” he adds.
 “I’m not a psychologist, but I believe there are a lot of flaws in what constitutes a mental illness – has racism been defined as a mental illness?
 No. Because if they did, half of America would be institutionalised,” he jokes.

 “Racism has to be addressed”

-“Racism has to be addressed.
-You don’t make fun of or ignore those that have a mental deficiency.
-And this has become my mission.
-To convince people that to sit down and talk will prove that what they believe is not the way it is.
-And it has worked.
-My conversations with them enabled them to see the humanity in me.”
+“You don’t make fun of or ignore those that have a mental deficiency.
+And this has become my mission – to convince people that to sit down and talk will prove that what they believe is not the way it is.
+And it has worked – my conversations with them enabled them to see the humanity in me.

-“I’m sitting there and I’m listening to this.
-And that’s throwing them off their game because they would expect me to fight – but I’m saying tell me more – I’m interested in this.
+“Well, I’m sitting there and I’m listening to this, and that’s throwing them off their game because they would expect me to fight – but I’m saying tell me more, I’m interested in this.
 When they get done, they’re exhausted.
-They go home and think they’ve just had a conversation with a black man – someone they hate.
+They go home and realise they’ve just had a conversation with a black man – someone they hate.
 And now they have to question their own thinking.”

 I plant a seed